Executive Guide for Cyber Accountability Laws

 Michigan businesses should recognize that state law accountability will only increase.
 The legislature has shown willingness to strengthen data protection requirements, and national trends favor holding executives personally responsible for security failures.

-Why Outsourcing Does Not Eliminate Executive Liability
+Outsourcing Doesn't Remove Executive Liability

 Regulators view outsourcing as a risk management decision that executives must oversee.
 When you engage an MSP, you remain responsible for conducting due diligence before selecting the vendor, defining clear service level agreements and security requirements, monitoring vendor performance through regular reviews and audits, maintaining oversight of vendor access to your systems and data, ensuring the vendor maintains adequate cyber insurance and breach response capabilities, and having contingency plans if the vendor fails or the relationship terminates.

 Regulators consistently hold that executives who delegate security to an MSP without maintaining active oversight have failed in their duty of care.
 In enforcement actions, agencies examine the level of board and executive involvement in vendor management.
-Executives who cannot demonstrate they asked probing questions about vendor capabilities, reviewed vendor performance metrics, or conducted periodic audits face findings of inadequate oversight.
+Executives who can't demonstrate they asked probing questions about vendor capabilities, reviewed vendor performance metrics, or conducted periodic audits face findings of inadequate oversight.

 The liability risk is especially acute when breaches occur due to vendor failures.
-If your MSP fails to patch a known vulnerability and your systems are compromised, you cannot simply point to the vendor and claim ignorance.
+If your MSP fails to patch a known vulnerability and your systems are compromised, you can't simply point to the vendor and claim ignorance.
 Regulators will ask whether you had systems to monitor vendor performance, whether you received reports on patching status, and whether you took action when deficiencies were identified.
-If you cannot affirmatively answer these questions, you face potential personal liability for failing to exercise appropriate oversight.
+If you can't affirmatively answer these questions, you face potential personal liability for failing to exercise appropriate oversight.

-What Personal Liability Actually Means for Executives
+What Personal Liability Means for Execs

 Personal liability in the cybersecurity context takes several forms that executives must understand.

 Civil penalties assessed directly against individuals represent the most common form of liability.
 Federal and state agencies can impose fines on individual officers who certify false compliance statements or who fail to maintain required security programs.
-These penalties are separate from corporate fines and cannot be paid by the company or covered by insurance in many cases.
+These penalties are separate from corporate fines and can't be paid by the company or covered by insurance in many cases.

 SEC enforcement actions for misleading disclosures can target both companies and individuals.
 Officers who sign false or incomplete cybersecurity disclosures may face disgorgement of bonuses or stock profits, civil penalties, and bars from serving as officers or directors of public companies.
 These consequences end careers.